Chronic Pelvic Pain

 - Hormonal dysfunction

-- A specialized ultrasound is performed to evaluate pelvic veins.
-The Interventional Radiologist providers will then go over the findings and treatment options.
+A specialized ultrasound is performed to evaluate pelvic veins.
+The interventional radiologist provider will then go over the findings and treatment options.

 Benefits of Embolization

 - Resume normal activities the same day